DCotterill/halixia-hugo/content/ma/start-a-shed-398.md

 layout: static
 ---

-How to set up a Men's Shed as a safe place for men to meet
+How to set up a Men's Shed as a safe place for men to meet.

 Men’s Sheds are a place to pursue practical interests, to practice skills and enjoy making and mending - whilst making social connections and friendship - set one up and help men in your community.